baillielab/citeswitcher/README_cs.md

 pip install biopython
 pip install oyaml

-## For pdf, docx and html outputs

-You'll want to have pandoc properly installed with crossref so that you can automatically generate printable documents.

-pandoc
-pandoc-crossref

-This can be done with conda, or pip.
-`pip install pandoc-crossref`

 ## Optional additional requirements

 Once you have the above installed, you're good to go.
 Additional dependencies for extra functions are listed at the end.